collerek/ormar/docs/relations/foreign-key.md

 ondelete: Union[ReferentialAction, str] = None, **kwargs: Any)` has required parameters `to` that takes target `Model` class.

-Sqlalchemy column and Type are automatically taken from target `Model`.
+Sqlalchemy column and type are automatically taken from target `Model`.

 * Sqlalchemy column: class of a target `Model` primary key column
 * Type (used for pydantic): type of a target `Model`